wagnerdelima/drf-social-oauth2/README.rst

 If you would like to test out this framework but you do not want to spend time at setting it up in your local environment, you can visit my `facebook_setup <https://github.com/wagnerdelima/facebook_setup>`_ repo.
 It contains all the configuration necessary for you to try.
 It's missing database configuration, however all you have to do is set up a database in the settings.py file.
-The facebook API client ID and client secret are also included, so don't worry.

 Installation
 ------------